atharvaaalok/deepfusion/README.md

 Examples introducing the basics and all features of the library can be found in the [demo](./demo/) directory or in other [resources](#resources).

+To have a look at the codebase tree have a look at [Codebase Tree](./assets/codebase_tree.txt).

 ## Highlights
 ### 1. Customizable training